bsurc/docs/docs/conda.md

 mamba activate climate
 ```

-Conda/Mamba are powerful tools with many different ways they can be used, to learn more check out the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
+Conda/Mamba are powerful tools with many different options, to learn more check out the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).

 ## Creating an environment to work with the GPU

 Many python packages distribute builds which can make use of the GPU through CUDA.
-In order to build a conda environment which can use the GPU, we'll need to load these modules so that conda will detect CUDA to download the correct python package build.
+In order to build an environment which can use the GPU, we'll need to load these modules so that conda will detect CUDA to download the correct python package build.
 Conda does this detection through [virtual packages](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html), and you can see what virtual packages conda sees by running `conda info`.

 First, check out a GPU node to prevent the conda environment creation step from getting killed on the login node and load CUDA module.